Welcome to Plastic-free July! This month’s challenge takes place in nearly every aspect of your life…

 July goal: To participate in plastic-free July by cutting back on overall plastic use.

-This month, the OSOF Sustainable Me challenge teams up with Plastic Free July to promote a month of encouraging everyone to reduce their overall plastic use.
+This month, the OSOF Sustainable Me challenge teams up with Plastic Free July to encourage everyone to reduce their overall plastic use.

 Did you know that every piece of plastic ever made is still around?
-It might look a bit different than it did in its original form – discoloured, warped, or in smaller pieces perhaps.
+It might look a bit different than it did originally – discoloured, warped, or in smaller pieces perhaps.
 Some of it has broken down into pieces so tiny, they are practically invisible to the human eye.
 This plastic litter is found nearly everywhere – city parks, landfills, forests, pastures, roadsides and of course, the ocean.
-Plastic waste has even been recently reported in some of the most remote places on earth including an uninhabited coral atoll in the Pacific and the Arctic Ocean.
+Plastic waste has even been reported in some of the most remote places on earth including an uninhabited coral atoll in the Pacific and the Arctic Ocean.

 Plastic is found nearly everywhere in our lives, too.
 Our food comes wrapped in it, our clothing is spun from it and our hospitals use it to save lives.
 Plastic is found in our wallets, our toys, our cars and our electronics.
 Try to go a day, or even an hour, without touching a piece of plastic, and I’ll bet you have a hard time doing so.